yocodigo/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

 *[documented here](https://guide.freecodecamp.org/algorithms/sorting-algorithms/bubble-sort/)
 *Of the five types of sorting algorithms covered in this guide, Bubble sort is the simplest but also the most inefficient.
 Bubble sort swaps adjacent elements if they are in the wrong order and does so until an entire passthrough is completed without any swaps occuring.

+1. Define array *arr*, `[4, 45, 2, 3, 7, 1]`.

+2. Define a function called `bubbleSort` and pass in the *arr* argument.

+3. Inside the function create a for loop and set the initializer *i* to array length - 1, set the conditional at *i is greater than or equal to 0 and set the final expression to decrement by one, *i--*.

+4. Add a nested for loop.
+Set the initializer, *j*, equal to 1, set the conditional to be j less than or equal to i and set the final expression to increment *j* by one.

+5. Inside of the nested loop, create a conditional statement.
+Set the condition as follows: if the array at index *j* minus *i* is greater than the array at index *j*, then swap the adjacent elements--element at index *j* minus *i* with element at index *j*.

+6. After the outer loop has completed iterating, return the array.

+Illustration for each passthru:

+######Time Complexity and Stack Breakdown

+######First Analysis

+######Second Analysis

+######Complete Analysis

 ### Selection Sort
 *[documented here](https://guide.freecodecamp.org/algorithms/sorting-algorithms/selection-sort)
 *Description: with this implementation of the selection sort method, you will need two for loops, the nested loop will be used as a pointer to check for the lowest value in the array and the outer loop will be used to shift the start of the next passthru by one.
 These are the steps to follow: